smiths/swhs/Program/Matlab/README.md

 - A file containing the output data, as well as files containing graphs of the water and PCM temperature and energy over the simulation time will be written to the current directory.

+__Note for users without Matlab installed__

+You may be able to SSH to a computer with MatLab, and then run Matlab from the command line.

+MatLab can be run from the command line of a computer with Matlab installed simply by running the command `matlab`.

+Users from McMaster University with CAS login credentials can SSH to mills.cas.mcmaster.ca using their CAS login credentials.
+Matlab can then be run from the command line.